facebookincubator/ForgeArmory/ttps/cloud/aws/iam/enumerate-iam/README.md

 ![Meta TTP](https://img.shields.io/badge/Meta_TTP-blue)

-This script uses the [enumerate-iam](https://github.com/andresriancho/enumerate-iam) tool to determine what permissions an IAM role has through brute force.
+This TTP uses the [enumerate-iam](https://github.com/andresriancho/enumerate-iam) tool to determine what permissions an IAM role has through brute force.

 ## Arguments

 - **detect**: If set to true, the script will query CloudTrail to determine if the IAM enumeration was logged.
 - **eiam_path**: Specifies the location to clone and manage the enumerate-iam tool.
 - **extended_scan**: When set to true, the script will use the extended AWS APIs to enumerate permissions.
   Note that this will take longer but will provide more accurate results.